Needle/Work - Art, Craft, and Industry in a Port City

 The lives and work of merchants’ and captains’ wives and daughters; seamstresses, dressmakers, and tailors; embroiderers and knitters; sail- and flag-makers; and the whalemen who carved exquisite scrimshaw needlework tools for the women in their lives, demonstrate the complexities and contradictions inherent in the domestic ideal and working realities of needlework.

-This exhibit provided an opportunity to examine, for the first time, the roles that such work played in the social, economic, and cultural lives of New Bedford’s men and women between the late 18th and early 20th centuries.
-The exhibit intended to bring new attention to the region’s textile heritage and to expand the understanding of the interconnectedness and multicultural character of the whaling and textile industries.
+This exhibition provided an opportunity to examine, for the first time, the roles that such work played in the social, economic, and cultural lives of New Bedford’s men and women between the late 18th and early 20th centuries.
+The exhibition intended to bring new attention to the region’s textile heritage and to expand the understanding of the interconnectedness and multicultural character of the whaling and textile industries.

 In contrasting and comparing needlework as household pastime with needlework as occupation, this exhibition revealed how and where the worlds of consumption and production in the needle arts and trades overlapped and intersected during the height of the whaling industry.
 Needlework pursuits enhanced and sustained personal and family relationships, built and supported communities, and linked diverse cultures.